ADolbyB/minesweeper-games/README.md

 # Minesweeper Games

-Three Previous Repos For Minesweeper Games Combined into One.
+3 individual repos for MineSweeper games that are now combined into a single repo.

-2 Are Written in JavaScript, 1 Written in Python.
+2 games are written in JavaScript, 1 is Written in Python.

+## Notes:

+ - Commit histories have all been preserved.

+ - Sources used for each repo have been preserved in the original README.md files of that repo.

+ - Here is an online version of the classic Windows MineSweeper game: [Real or Clone?](https://minesweeper.online/)

 ## Status: